Make your party less boring with Pomegranate Punch using prosecco for the bubbly factor! Recipe for a non alcoholic punch also included.

 Plus I’m always the one who gets stuck driving, so I can’t even drink champagne at midnight.

-Last year I almost had cool plans, but then they changed at the last minute to something less fun, so I passed.
+One year I almost had cool plans, but then they changed at the last minute to something less fun, so I passed.

 Want to know how to make your New Year’s Eve less boring?
 Make this Sparkling Pomegranate Punch recipe to count down the clock until midnight!

-Don’t worry if you’re not doing a big NYE celebration as this punch only makes 4 drinks (hey if you’re sharing with someone else, you want to make sure there’s enough for a second glass!).
+Don’t worry if you’re not doing a big celebration as this NYE punch only makes 4 drinks (hey if you’re sharing with someone else, you want to make sure there’s enough for a second glass!).

-You can also make this pomegranate punch non-alcoholic if you’re driving but don’t want to miss out on drinks at midnight.
+You can also make this non alcoholic pomegranate punch if you’re driving but don’t want to miss out on drinks at midnight.

 You can use prosecco, champagne, or sparkling wine for the cocktail.
 I personally used prosecco because it’s not as sweet.